rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-storage.md

  <input type="submit" value="Upload to Azure Storage" name="upload"></h3></form>
 ```

-The servlet called to upload the file is [included](https://github.com/rloutlaw/hello-world-java/src/main/java/com/microsoft/azure/samples/AzureStorageUploadServlet.java) in the sample.
+The [code for the serlvet]((https://github.com/rloutlaw/hello-world-java/src/main/java/com/microsoft/azure/samples/AzureStorageUploadServlet.java)) that uploads the file to blob storage is included in the sample.

 ## Display the image in the storage account